 Amblyopia (sometimes called "lazy eye") is reduced vision in one eye because the eye and the brain aren't working together properly.
-The affected eye often looks normal, but it's not being used normally the brain is favoring the other eye.
+The affected eye often looks normal, but it's not being used normally — the visual part of the brain is favoring the other eye.

 There are two primary causes of amblyopia: 1) misalignment of the eyes (called strabismus) and 2) the eyes having significantly different amounts of refractive error.
-The end result is the same: the brain begins to favor one eye, causing vision loss in the other eye.
+The end result is the same: the brain favors one eye, causing poor vision in the other eye.